Nimbix-wow/SummonsMonitor/README.md

 # Showcase
 ![](http://imagehost.spark-media.ru/i4/3D549C64-A593-0A46-9C5E-DDE5821EDEB8.png)

 # Changelog
-* Added Clear button
 * Added a few more types of summon request for german players
 * Added Healthstone requests
-* Changed default summon message: < name > under summoning!
-ASSIST ME
-* Changed default soulstone message: < name > under soulstoning!

 Based on `SummonsMonitor 0.3`